Hyatt Points Value

 - New York New York

-If you have Hyatt Elite Status, you can status match your Hyatt Tier to your MGM M Life Rewards Tier.
+If you have elite status with Hyatt, you can status match your Hyatt Tier to your MGM M Life Rewards Tier for access to some great benefits.

 Hyatt Points can be used to stay at Miraval Resorts & Spas.
 Miraval is a luxury chain that focuses on your wellbeing, renewing your spirit and making you feel your best.
 Booking your award nights through Hyatt will include a $175 resort credit per person, gourmet cuisine, freshly prepared snacks and beverages, and complimentary wellness activities, fitness classes, lectures, and more.